lix-project/lix-website/content/team.md

 <br />

-These declarations were last updated on **April 27th, 2024**, and are believed to be up-to-date to the current date.
+These declarations were last updated on **May 1st, 2024**, and are believed to be up-to-date to the current date.
 If the bolded date is more than 28 days in the past, feel free to reach out via our [community channels](/community) to request these declarations be updated.